Malaysian Federal Roads System: Federal road maintenances

-Before early 2000, the Malaysian federal roads were maintained by the Public Works Department.
-Beginning in 2000, the main contractors and maintenance company have the responsibility to maintain all federal roads in Malaysia.
+Malaysian federal roads were previously maintained by the Public Works Department itself; since 2000, several private contractors were appointed by the JKR to provide maintenance to the federal roads by region.

 Safety

 Speed limits

 The default speed limit and National Speed Limits is 90 km/h; however, a lower speed limit of 80 km/h has been implemented during festive seasons starting from the 2006 Hari Raya Aidilfitri as a preventive measure to reduce accidents during festive seasons.
 In town areas, the speed limit is reduced to 60 km/h.
 Speed traps are also deployed by the Malaysian police at many places along the federal roads.

 Accidents

 Malaysian federal roads are always sites of most of the road accidents in Malaysia, especially during festive seasons.

 During festive seasons

 During festive seasons such as Chinese New Year, Deepavali, Christmas and Hari Raya Aidilfitri, activities such as construction, road repairs and maintenance works have been stopped.
 Meanwhile, a heavy goods vehicles such as logging truck, cement truck, intermodal container truck, construction materials truck and other heavy goods vehicles (except tanker lorry, provision goods truck, road crane crane, tow truck, fire engine, ambulance, etc.) are banned from using roads, highways and expressways during festive seasons.
 A massive nationwide operation known as Ops Selamat (Previously named as Ops Sikap) are held annually by the Malaysian police to ensure safety on all roads in Malaysia during festive seasons.